 The other Capital Projects Funds (separate from the Major Funds) segregate the various capital expenditures (including projects) from the General Fund operating expenditures of the Township.
 These funds include the Capital Reserve Fund, Piney Ridge Fund, Agricultural Preservation Fund, Regional Capital Recreation Projects Fund, Pine Grove Mills Streetlight Fund, and the Park Improvement Fund.
-At December 31, 2016, the combined non-major Capital Projects Funds balance was \$2.730 million compared to \$3.034 million in 2015, representing a decrease of \$304 thousand.
+At December 31, 2017, the combined non-major Capital Projects Funds fund balance was \$2.433 million compared to \$2.730 million in 2016, representing a decrease of \$297 thousand.
+The Piney Ridge fund was closed in 2017.